Dance Recitals at Nan’s in Raleigh

 Payment

-Costume and recital fees are due from each dancer by November 10 by cash or check.
+Costume and recital fees are due from each dancer by November 10 by cash, check, or credit card.
 A $10.00 late fee will be added on payments made on or after November 15th.
 This late fee will not apply toward your costume and recital fees.
 The costume and auditorium fees are non-refundable and non- transferable as we order costumes (that we cannot return to the manufacturer) in late November and book the auditorium nine months to a year in advance.

 PreDance

-Ages 3 to 5 Combo Class and Kinder/1st Grade Combo Class
+Ages 3 to 5 Combo Class and Kindergarten / 1st Grade Combo Class

 1st-3rd Grade Combo Class (Ballet/Tap/Jazz)